MicrosoftDocs/architecture-center/docs/industries/healthcare/healthcare-ai-blueprint-content.md

 ### Azure Active Directory

-It is strongly recommended that you install the blueprint in an empty AAD rather than into a production system.
-Create a new AAD instance and use its tenant id during installs to avoid adding blueprint accounts to your live AAD instance.
+It's strongly recommended that you install the blueprint in an empty AAD rather than into a production system.
+Create a new AAD instance and use its tenant ID during installs to avoid adding blueprint accounts to your live AAD instance.

 ## Components

 - Learn more about the [Azure Health Data and AI blueprint](/azure/security/blueprints/azure-health?WT.mc_id=ms-docs-dastarr).
 - Download, clone or fork the [GitHub repo here](https://github.com/Azure/Health-Data-and-AI-Blueprint/blob/master/deployment.md).
-- [Machine Learning Studio](/azure/machine-learning/?WT.mc_id=ms-docs-dastarr) is the workspace and tool data scientists use to create Machine Learning experiments.
+- [Machine Learning studio](/azure/machine-learning/?WT.mc_id=ms-docs-dastarr) is the workspace and tool data scientists use to create Machine Learning experiments.
 It allows using built-in algorithms, special purpose widgets, and Python and R scripts.
 - Secrets, certificates, and other private data is held in [Azure Key Vault](/azure/key-vault/key-vault-whatis?WT.mc_id=ms-docs-dastarr).
 - The scripting language PowerShell is instrumental to setting up the blueprint, although needed commands are presented in the installation instructions.
 - [Azure AI Gallery](https://gallery.azure.ai/) provides a recipe box of AI/ML solutions useful for customers by their industry.
 There are several solutions published by data scientists along with other experts for healthcare.